Woldorf/MultiplayerSnek/README.md

   Which is thrown on line 12 of network.py

 This game is currently not playable.
 The ETA on it being playable is about Feb.
 12th

+SNEK_Sounds folder is the sound effects of the game when it is playable.
+You can ignore it.

+A playable, single player version is available here: https://github.com/Woldorf/SnekGame.git